Oil falls as U.S. inventories rise but demand hopes stem bigger drop

 “As much as the API has taken the wind out of bulls’ sails, the lull in upside is expected to be short-lived.
 After all, recent positive developments have given oil fundamentals for next year a supportive shot in the arm,” said Stephen Brennock of oil broker PVM.

 OPEC+, which has cut production by 1.2 million barrels per day (bpd) since Jan.
-1 this year, will make a further cut of 500,000 bpd from Jan.
-1 to support the market.
+1 this year, will make a further output cut of 500,000 bpd from Jan.
+1, 2020, to support the market.

-RBC Capital Markets said prices could stagnate if trade progress did not translate into concrete economic growth.

-“Economic green shoots will help sentiment”, the bank wrote.
-“But broad macro worries, oil demand softness and pent up producer hedging may continue to serve as near term headwinds for oil prices.”

 Additional reporting by Koustav Samanta; Editing by Edmund Blair